abinit/abinit/doc/tutorial/eph4mob.md

 ```

 The temperature is first given then the electron and hole densities followed by electron and hole mobilities.
-In this computation, we consider only electrons, so the values for holes are zero.
+In this computation, we consider only electrons and this explains why the values for holes are zero.
 Note that the transport driver is automatically executed after the EPH run.
 You can run the transport driver in standalone mode by setting [[eph_task]] 7,
 provided you already have the lifetimes in a SIGEPH.nc file,